ReemObaidan/Data-Science-Bootcamp/Project_writeup.md

 ## Tools:
 - Numpy and Pandas for data manipulation
 - Scikit-learn for modeling
-- Matplotlib and ploty for plotting
+- seaborn and ploty for plotting

 ## Communication: